Join Jewish families with young kids for singing, movement, crafts, and stories!

 What: Our families will begin with some singing prayer time (tefilah) led by Rabbi Phil, in the sanctuary, alongside all the older students at Beit Midrash and their families.
 We’ll then have our own circle with stories, movement, songs, arts and crafts, open play time, and snack (things like string cheese, tangerines, crackers, etc).
 There will be age appropriate toys out the whole time for kids to play with.

-Each day will follow the same rhythm so children know what to expect.
+Each day will follow a similar rhythm so children know what to expect.
 We will repeat songs and motions so kids can learn them.
 We will incorporate mindful movements and silly movements.
-We will share with each other our own adult wisdom on topics, and provide fun activities for adults, and babies to preschoolers, to engage with.
+We will also share with each other and provide fun activities to engage with.

 Beit Midrash literally means “house of learning” and is the name of the youth education program at Beit Am.
 Beit Midrash strives to provide a source of Jewish identity and Jewish cultural literacy.
-The school-wide curriculum this year will focus on Jewish values (derekh eretz).
-Kitah Keshet may refer to pieces of this but will mostly be too busy singing, dancing and finger painting to talk a lot about “big kid” stuff.
+The school-wide curriculum focuses on Jewish practice, values, history, and Torah-- but Kitah Keshet will mostly be too busy singing, dancing and finger painting to talk a lot about “big kid” stuff.

-Cost: This class is offered on a sliding scale of $54 to $360 for the entire year, 22 classes.
-The actual cost is about $400/student.
+Cost: This class is offered on a sliding scale.
+The actual cost is $300 for the entire year, 18 classes.
 Please see below for more on thinking about what to pay.

 Beit Midrash staffing, educational supplies, and snacks are made possible through several means of support: Beit Am Membership Dues fund over 70%.
 Beit Midrash tuition - paid by member families who are able - covers the remaining 30%.
-We want participation in Kitah Keshet to feel ease-ful for you to join in!
-So pay what is affordable for your family.
-Maybe that’s full cost at $360, or maybe that’s covering snacks and materials at $54.
+We want participation in Kitah Keshet to be easy, so pay what is affordable for your family.
+Maybe that’s full cost at $300, or maybe it's just covering snacks and materials at $54.

 Brian Primack: After exploring careers as a junior high phys ed teacher, composer, cryptographer, and actor, Brian Primack finally settled on academic family medicine.
 He moved to Corvallis a year ago to become the Dean of the College of Public Health and Human Sciences at OSU.
 But in his free time, he can think of little more fun or rewarding than working with Jewish babies and toddlers and their families.
-He's delighted to be joining Rachel for these Kitah Keshet sessions.
+He's delighted to be involved in Kitah Keshet.

-For any additional questions, please contact Beit Midrash Director Ellie Larison at beitmidrash@beitam.org or Kitah Keshet teacher Rachel Chodorow-Reich at SacredEarthSacredYou@gmail.com
+For any additional questions, please contact Beit Midrash Director at beitmidrash@beitam.org or Beit Am Office Administrator at office@beitam.org.